csgillespie/efficientR/main.md

 There are two main benefits with putting your C++ functions in separate files.
 First, we have the benefit of syntax highlighting (RStudio has great support for C++ editing).
-Second, it's easier to make syntax errors when the switching between R and C++ in the same file.
-To save space we we'll omit the headers for the remainder of the chapter.
+Second, it's easier to make syntax errors when switching between R and C++ in the same file.
+To save space we'll omit the headers for the remainder of the chapter.

 ### Vectors and loops